junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean looks up.

-A large monster still has the bit-off vampire head in between its teeth, the cutting edge where the neck should connect to the body is dripping blood between the creature's teeth.
+A large monster has the bit-off vampire head in between its teeth, the cutting edge where the neck should connect to the body is dripping blood between the creature's teeth.
 It sees him, hesitates, as if can't decide whether to spit that bloody head out or swallow it.
 It ends up swallowing it down in a gulp.

 Dean jumps to his feet, blade ready, pointing at this new thing.

-It's a huge creature, leaving long and expanding shadow on the ground as it walks, larger than Leviathans even.
-Dean has never seen anything like this before, has furs and scales and fangs all at once, a hybrid of so many different things.
+It's a huge creature, leaving long and stretching shadow on the ground as it walks, larger than Leviathans even.
+Dean has never seen anything like this before, dead or alive, has furs and scales and fangs all at once, a hybrid of so many different things.
 Large, but broken.
 Confusing, but powerful.

 He steps back slowly as the monster walks towards him, also slowly, looking at him, opening its mouth.
 The teeth glinting with fresh blood.
-On its back, black twisted parts stretched out, looking more like broken horns than wings.
+On its back, black twisted parts stood out, looking more like broken horns than wings.

 Dean frowns at this thing, hunter's instinct kicking in, pulling and dragging him in two different directions.
-The blade is still dripping blood from the things he killed minutes ago, the instinct of continuing the action he's growing increasingly familiar with washes over his blood.
+The blade is still dripping blood from the vamps he killed minutes ago, the instinct of continuing the action he's growing increasingly familiar with washes over his blood.
 It would be so easy, with such a twisted clumsy body and weird biological structure, he bets it couldn't move as fast as he does.

 But then, there is something else in it that makes him pause.
 Looking.
 Observing.
 Asking question first and shooting second.
-Something about this monster, maybe it's the black wing-like structure on its back, maybe it's the slightly tan-colored body and the white blue front, or just the way it approaches him, somehow he thinks it's not going to hurt him.
+Something about this monster, maybe it's the black wing-like structure on its back, maybe it's the slightly tan-colored body and the white blue front, or just the way it approaches him, the way it bites off the head of the vamp that almost killed him again, somehow he thinks it's not going to hurt him.
 It can be trusted.
 He thinks he must already lost his minds to think that for a whole new level of freak.

 Dean circles it, checking out its side, its back, its shape.
 It stops, letting him, purring and moaning in a low grave sound.
 Not menacing, more like sad.

-Dean notices it's wounded, badly, not fatal, probably, but surely hurt like hell.
-There are teeth shaped wounds on its leg bleeding black and a round hole on its shoulder bleeding dark red.
+Dean notices it's wounded, badly.
+Not fatal, probably, but surely hurt like hell.
+There are teeth shaped wounds on its legs bleeding black and a round bullet shaped hole on its shoulder bleeding dark red.
 When it walks, the left paw steps shallower than the rest, he'd guess there are cuts there too.

 The vampire part of him is still functioning.
-The metallic smell of blood too strong that there is no way of ignore.
+The metallic smell of blood too strong there is no way of ignoring.
+He sniffs.
 And the most confusing part is, the blood doesn't smell right.
-Human blood smells fragrant, vampire blood is dull and dead, demon blood sour, Leviathan's bitter.
+Human blood smells fragrant, vampire blood dull and dead, demon blood sour, Leviathans bitter.
 But this thing, it's like a drug store, with all kinds of bad smell mixed together flowing inside its vein, covering what was originally there.

 "What are you?"
 Dean can't help asking.